-- Avoid crispy, crunchy packaged snack foods, as well as cellophane-wrapped beaked goods.
+- Avoid crispy, crunchy packaged snack foods, as well as cellophane-wrapped baked goods.

 - Use blue light and red light, not sunlight, to fight acne.

-- Use expensive or irritating acne care products only where you need them most, applied direclty to pimples and blemishes.
+- Use expensive or irritating acne care products only where you need them most, apply directly to pimples and blemishes.

 1. Fight acne with moisture.